VladUO/UOCIS322-P1/README.md

 Address: vvs@uoregon.edu

 Description: the program currently returns the contents of a .HTML or .CSS file to the client.
-If the requested file is not found in the DOCROOT directory, the program returns a ì404 FILE NOT FOUND MESSAGEî.
-If the requested address has one of the forbidden combinations of characters contained within it (//, ~ or ..), the program returns a ì403 FORBIDDEN ERRORî.
+If the requested file is not found in the DOCROOT directory, the program returns a ‚Äú404 FILE NOT FOUND‚Äù message.
+If the requested address has one of the forbidden combinations of characters contained within it (//, ~ or ..), the program returns a ‚Äú403 FORBIDDEN ERROR‚Äù.